Divided Alaska Legislature convenes session in 2 cities

 ANCHORAGE, Alaska — Divided Alaska lawmakers have found little to agree on this year, and that includes where to hold a special session.

-In a rare move, nearly a third of Alaska lawmakers are expected to buck their leadership in both chambers and meet Monday in Wasilla even though a majority of lawmakers will convene the special session in Juneau, the state capital, about 600 miles (965 kilometers) away.
+“It is our constitutional duty to be here,” said Republican Sen. Mia Costello from Wasilla.
+She complained that members of the media probably heard about her losing her position as majority leader before she did.

+But leadership from both parties, citing security and other issues, disagreed, and started off the session appointing Sen. Lyman Hoffman, a Bethel Democrat, as majority leader.
+In Alaska, each house is led by a coalition of Republicans and Democrats, so the majority leader can be from various parties.
+The House is dominated by Democrats and the Senate by Republicans.

-The main issue is to determine the amount of this year’s oil wealth check, a hot-button issue in Alaska.
+The main issue for the special session is to determine the amount of this year’s Alaska Permanent Fund dividend, a hot-button issue in Alaska.
 Nearly every single Alaska residents receives the check for simply living in the state.

-The checks are from the Alaska Permanent Fund, a fund seeded with oil money and grown through investments.
-Annual dividends traditionally have been paid with fund earnings, which lawmakers also began using last year to help pay government expenses amid an ongoing budget deficit, creating tension.
+The checks are from earnings of the Alaska Permanent Fund, a savings account seeded with oil money and grown through investments.
+Annual dividends traditionally have been paid with fund earnings, which lawmakers also began using last year to help pay government expenses amid an ongoing budget deficit.

 A formula in state law to determine the amount of the checks has not been followed the last three years, resulting in reduced check sizes.
-Gov. Mike Dunleavy, a Republican who took office in December, campaigned on paying a full dividend, which would cost about $1.9 billion and result in checks around $3,000 this year.
+Gov. Mike Dunleavy, who took office in December, campaigned on paying a full dividend, which would cost about $1.9 billion and result in checks around $3,000 this year.
+In five months, the Legislature wasn’t able to come to an agreement.

+About 50 demonstrators on Monday in Wasilla called for “fully funded” dividends.

+“I hope that the legislative branch follows the law and does what the people of the state have said.
+Most of them are for the PFD,” said Katherine Hayes, while waving a “Don’t Steal My PFD” sign in her right hand and an American flag in her left.

 Neither the House, led by a coalition of Democrats and moderate Republicans, nor the Republican-controlled Senate, could pass a bill for the full payout.